 At first, the notes were offered to cat bond investors with price guidance in a range from 6.75% to 7.25%, but that was then raised, although still kept within guidance at 7% and 7.25%, to eventually be fixed at the top-end of guidance and finalised to pay investors a coupon of 7.25%.

-With this new Alamo Re 2022-1 catastrophe bond, TWIA will sustain its $900 million of multi-year catastrophe bond protection still in-force through this renewal, from this new deal and its $400 million Alamo Re II Pte.
-Ltd. (Series 2020-1) catastrophe bond and $500 million Alamo Re Ltd. (Series 2021-1) catastrophe bond.
+With this new Alamo Re 2022-1 catastrophe bond, TWIA will sustain its $900 million of multi-year catastrophe bond protection still in-force through this renewal, and with this new deal as well as its $400 million Alamo Re II Pte.
+Ltd. (Series 2020-1) catastrophe bond and $500 million Alamo Re Ltd. (Series 2021-1) catastrophe bond, TWIA will have $1.1 billion of cat bonds in-force through 2022.

-It means the capital markets remain a significant component of its $2.2 billion of private market reinsurance for the 2022 hurricane season.
+It means the capital markets remain a particularly significant component of its $2 billion plus of private market reinsurance for the 2022 hurricane season.